Shuvo Roy, PhD

 |Heinz Awards||2013||Requested Nominator|

-In 1992 he earned a BS degree, Magna Cum Laude, with General Honors for triple majors in Physics, Mathematics (Special Honors), and Computer Science from Mount Union College in Alliance, Ohio.
-In 1995, he earned an MS in Electrical Engineering and Applied Physics and, in 2001, a PhD degree in Electrical Engineering and Computer Science, both from Case Western Reserve University in Cleveland, Ohio.
+Before joining UCSF in 2008, Roy co-directed the BioMEMS Laboratory in the Department of Biomedical Engineering at Cleveland Clinic in Cleveland, Ohio, focusing on clinical applications of MEMS.
+In 1992 he earned a BS degree, magna cum laude, for triple majors in physics, mathematics, and computer science, from Mount Union College in Alliance, Ohio.
+In 1995, he earned an MS in electrical engineering and applied physics and, in 2001, he earned a PhD in electrical engineering and computer science, both from Case Western Reserve University in Cleveland, Ohio.

 Therapeutics, Bioengineering, Medical Devices, Microelectromechanical Systems, BioMEMS, Sensors, Transducers, Biocompatibility, Artificial Organs, Microtextured Substrates, Renal Replacement, Tissue Engineering, Nanotechnology, Artificial Kidney